What is Art Deco style?

 Hill House Chair

-Designed by Charles Rennie Mackintosh, the Hill House Chair is a dining chair featuring a dramatically high back with a ladder-like design of glossy black wood slats, ending with a wooden grid at the top.
+Designed by Charles Rennie Mackintosh, the Hill House Chair is a dining chair featuring a dramatically high back.
+The ladder-like design of glossy black wood slats ends with a wooden grid at the top.

 Sculptures

 Art Deco spanned not just architecture and interior design, but art, fashion and jewelry design, too.
 As such, deco sculptures became very popular, typically made of bronze, ivory, marble and other exotic materials.
-One of the most famous sculptures of the period is designer Max Le Verrier’s “Clarte,” which features a nude woman leaning backward and holding a light in her outstretched hands.
-Other iconic statues include Christ the Redeemer in Rio de Janeiro, Brazil and the Guardians of Traffic who stand watch over the Hope Memorial Bridge in Cleveland, Ohio.
+One of the most famous sculptures of the period is designer Max Le Verrier’s “Clarte.”
+It features a nude woman leaning backward and holding a light in her outstretched hands.
+Other iconic statues include Christ the Redeemer in Rio de Janeiro, Brazil and the Guardians of Traffic.
+The latter stand watch over the Hope Memorial Bridge in Cleveland, Ohio and inspired the city’s new baseball team name.

 Art Deco Posters

-Some of the most memorable images from this period can be found in the printed commercial works that adorned the walls for the masses to see.
+Some of the most memorable images from this period can be found in printed commercial works adorning walls for the masses to see.

 A.M.
 Cassandre